Skills System

 Infrastructure skills (e.g. dcc-diagnostics, workflow, usd-tools) are the fallback and recovery layer.
 Every domain skill chains to them via next-tools.on-failure.

 Domain skills (e.g. maya-geometry, maya-pipeline) implement a specific DCC workflow.
-They declare depends: on the infrastructure skills they chain to, and their tool descriptions guide agents toward other domain skills when the requested operation is out of scope.
+They declare metadata.dcc-mcp.depends for the infrastructure skills they chain to, and their tool descriptions guide agents toward other domain skills when the requested operation is out of scope.

 Description pattern: explicit negative routing